 Among the distinct characteristics of humans is extraordinarily slow development.
-We are born helpless, and then go through a prolonged phase of childhood and adolescence before reaching full maturity decades into our lives.
+We are born helpless and then go through a prolonged phase of childhood and adolescence before reaching full maturity decades into our lives.
 As a consequence, young humans depend on their parents.
-Child rearing or parenting refers to everything parents do to support the development of their children, from basics such as providing food and shelter to guiding their emotional and intellectual development.
+Child rearing or parenting refers to everything that parents do to support the development of their children, from basics such as providing food and shelter to guiding their emotional and intellectual development.

-While some time ago parenting was mostly studied in other social sciences such as sociology and developmental psychology, in recent years a large literature on parenting has developed within economics.
-In part, this reflects the growing reach of economics, which in the case of parenting goes back to Gary Becker's work on the family.1 However, an equally important factor is that recent research has shown parenting decisions to have profound economic implications.
-In modern economies, about two-thirds of total income goes to workers as wages, and most of this income reflects the return to accumulated human capital rather than "raw" labor.
+In the past parenting was mostly studied in other social sciences such as sociology and developmental psychology; however, in recent years, a large literature on parenting has developed within economics.
+In part, this reflects the growing reach of economics, which in the case of the study of parenting goes back to Gary Becker's work on the family (see Becker 1981).
+However, an equally important factor is the fact that recent research shows that parenting decisions have profound economic implications.
+In modern economies, approximately two-thirds of total income goes to workers as wages, and most of this income reflects the return to accumulated human capital rather than raw labor.
 A key factor in the accumulation of human capital, in turn, is parenting decisions that start in the very first years of life and continue through a child's development to adulthood.
 Economists who want to study the role of human capital in economic development, determinants of social mobility, and the drivers of long-run inequality must take parenting decisions into account.

 Choices that matter for parenting start long before a child is born.
 In the marriage market, for example, one criterion in choosing a partner is what she or he has to offer in terms of expected future investments in children.
-A number of papers on the economics of marriage analyze how future parenting plans affect premarital investments and the matching patterns in the marriage market.2 In turn, these choices influence the parenting choices that take place after a relationship is formed.
+Several papers on the economics of marriage analyze how future parenting plans affect premarital investments and the matching patterns in the marriage market (see, for example, Chiappori et al. 2017).
+In turn, these choices influence the parenting choices that take place after a relationship is formed.
 Even more directly, the choice of how to raise each individual child is closely linked to the choice of how many children to have in the first place.
-One of the central concepts in the economics of fertility is Becker's quantity-quality tradeoff, i.e., the notion that a larger number of children (quantity) tends to lower investment in each individual child (quality).3 This tradeoff is inevitable in particular in regard to parents' time: for parents with many children, it is simply not possible to spend hours of one-on-one time each day with each individual child, whereas parents of only children have more flexibility.
+One of the central concepts in the economics of fertility is Becker's quantity-quality trade-off, i.e., the notion that a larger number of children (quantity) tends to lower investment in each individual child (quality).
+This trade-off is inevitable, particularly in regard to parents' time: For parents with many children, it is simply not possible to spend hours of one-on-one time each day with each individual child, whereas parents of only children have more flexibility.
 Fertility and other parenting decisions are therefore closely linked.